Two Ways to Develop a Project

 Consider using data from local government agencies, Mission InSite, schools, or other organizations that can provide insights into the community.
 Learn where needs are not being met.
 Once you have identified needs and challenges, pray through and prioritize them based on their urgency and importance.
 What new places can the Gospel be proclaimed? |

 STEP 3: Brainstorm Ideas Encourage the team to generate as many ideas as possible, setting a time limit for brainstorming in order to keep the process moving.
+Consider whether a pre-packaged grant is right for you.

 Map out the gifts you already have, and the resources needed.
 What do you have to contribute?
 Who are the community partners and/or sister congregations that can join you?
 Write down all ideas on a whiteboard or flipchart for everyone to see, and pray for the wisdom and guidance of the Holy Spirit. |